John Cunliffe (author): Postman Pat

 Cunliffe's first book, Farmer Barnes Buys a Pig, was published in 1964 through contact with children's author and publishing editor Philippa Pearce.
 In 1979, whilst teaching in Kendal, he applied unsuccessfully for a director's job on the BBC TV programme Play School, but at lunch following the interview was asked if he could write a 13-part series for children set in the countryside.
 This resulted in the creation of Postman Pat, which was animated and directed by Ivor Wood, and first broadcast on 16 September 1981.
 He created Pat and Greendale as an idyllic village where everyone was nice to each other, in contrast to the bullying he suffered while growing up.
 Following the success of Postman Pat, Cunliffe became something of a local celebrity, and had a room dedicated to him at Kendal's Museum of Lakeland Life.
 Until 1986, he received limited income from libraries through the Public Lending Right scheme, for which most of his books did not qualify being under 32 pages long.
+He was disappointed by some of the merchandising and tie-in books for Postman Pat, over which he had little control.

 Rosie and Jim

 Cunliffe's other well-known project, Rosie and Jim, was shown on ITV from 1990 to 2000.
-He co-wrote and presented the first 50 episodes, then turned some of them into books also writing three new stories not in the TV show.
-He intended to create a series closer to what he wanted overall, after being disappointed by some of the merchandising and tie-in books for Postman Pat, over which he had little control.
+He presented the first 50 episodes, then wrote some of the episodes into books, also writing three new stories not in the TV show.
 His role as presenter was taken over by Pat Hutchins in 1995, and later by Neil Brewer in 1997.